Public Administration (M.P.A.)

 In addition to the M.P.A., the University offers online graduate certificate programs in public administration and public personnel administration.
 Courses in either of these certificate programs can be applied toward completion of the master of public administration.

 Courses are delivered via the Internet by two methods: by purely asynchronous web format and by web-based videoconferencing.
-The elective course may be offered in either format.
+The elective courses may be offered in either format.

 - Web Format: Four core courses (PA 601, 605, 606, and 607) are entirely asynchronous Web courses.

-- Access to Blackboard: Students may log into courses in Blackboard at any time to send and receive emails, view assignments, and join class discussions.
+- Access to Canvas: Students may log into courses in Canvas at any time to send and receive emails, view assignments, and join class discussions.
 Students must have access to the following to enter classes with web-based videoconferencing components: access to high-speed Internet; headsets (or microphones and speakers); and PC- or MAC-compatible speakers.
 Web cameras are optional.

 The Public Administration Program was established as a semi-autonomous unit within ISU's Department of Political Science in 1976.
 The full-time director of the public administration program manages both the M.P.A. degree program and the two PA certificate programs, and advises students.
 The program is currently a member of the National Association of Schools of Public Affairs and Administration (NASPAA) and is associated with the American Society for Public Administration (ASPA).